typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 $$;
 ```

-The function can be called every minute by a cron bob.
+The procedure can be called every minute by a cron bob.

 #### Scheduling Bulk Deletes